zmkfirmware/zmk/docs/docs/features/studio.md

 To unlock your keyboard to allow ZMK Studio to make changes, you'll need to add a [`&studio_unlock`](../keymaps/behaviors/studio-unlock.md) binding to the keymap.

+## Accessing ZMK Studio

+You can use ZMK Studio with Chrome/Edge at https://zmk.studio/.

+To use the native app for Linux, macOS, or Windows, download the appropriate file from the [latest release](https://github.com/zmkfirmware/zmk-studio/releases).

 ## Building

 Building for ZMK Studio involves two main additional items.